-• Combined Benefits Package 5 - \$27
+• Combined Benefits Package 1 - \$31

-Services that are covered for you What you must pay when you get these services In-Network

-Transportation (Additional Routine)

-Routine transportation for unlimited trips \$0 copay

-every year.
-A trip is considered one-way Prior Authorization may be required.

-transportation by taxi, van, medical transport,

-or rideshare services to a plan approved

-health-related location.

-Hearing aids

-Up to a \$750 allowance for both ears \$0 copay

-combined every year toward the purchase of Prior Authorization may be required.

-hearing aids when prescribed by your

-physician or audiologist.
-Hearing aid means an

-electronic device worn on the person for the

-purpose of amplifying sound.

-Comprehensive Vision Services

-•Contact lens exam (fitting and evaluation) and \$0 - \$60 copay depending on the service.

-contact lenses Prior Authorization may be required.

-Up to a \$130 allowance every other calendar

-year for contact lenses.

-•Eyeglasses (lenses and frames) \$25 copay

-Limited to 1 pair(s) of eyeglasses (lenses and Prior Authorization may be required.

-frames) every two years.

-Up to a \$130 allowance every other calendar

-year for a wide selection of frames OR for

-featured frame brands.
-Prescription eyeglasses

-includes single vision, lined bifocal, and lined

-trifocal lenses.

-Note: Routine eyewear benefits provided by

-EyeMed.
-You must visit a EyeMed network

-provider to access the benefit.
-Review

-Provider Directory to find a EyeMed provider.

-Contact EyeMed's customer service at 866-

-355-1239 prior to obtaining services out of

-network.

-•Should you have already received services
+Services that are covered for you What you must pay when you get these services In-Network Transportation (Additional Routine) Routine transportation for unlimited trips every year.
+A trip is considered one-way transportation by taxi, van, medical transport, or rideshare services to a plan approved health-related location. \$0 copay Prior Authorization may be required.
+Hearing aids Up to a \$750 allowance for both ears combined every year toward the purchase of hearing aids when prescribed by your physician or audiologist.
+Hearing aid means an electronic device worn on the person for the purpose of amplifying sound. \$0 copay Prior Authorization may be required.
+Comprehensive Vision Services •Contact lens exam (fitting and evaluation) and contact lenses Up to a \$130 allowance every other calendar year for contact lenses. \$0 - \$60 copay depending on the service.
+Prior Authorization may be required .
+Eyeglasses (lenses and frames) Limited to 1 pair(s) of eyeglasses (lenses and frames) every two years.
+Up to a \$130 allowance every other calendar year for a wide selection of frames OR for featured frame brands.
+Prescription eyeglasses includes single vision, lined bifocal, and lined trifocal lenses. \$25 copay Prior Authorization may be required.
+Note: Routine eyewear benefits provided by EyeMed.
+You must visit a EyeMed network provider to access the benefit.
+Review Provider Directory to find a EyeMed provider.
+Contact EyeMed's customer service at 866- 355-1239 prior to obtaining services out of network. •Should you have already received services